Soham360/APCSA/_posts/2023-09-07-Pair-Programming.md

 ---

-## Draft
-Nitro Type - a game where the user is given a string of random words and they have to correctly type them as fast as possible.
-Based on the time it takes them, we then calculate how many words per minute they'd be able to type and maybe save their own high scores locally in a leaderboard(?)
+## Issues we are having
+- Need an API that can give random sentences (currently requesting 5 words from a random word API)
+- Need to fix problem where if you type in incorrect letter, it replaces the actual letter you have to type
+- Need to fix the max accuracy score being 93%

 ---